commschamp/cc_tutorial/tutorials/tutorial3/README.md

 }
 ```
 Note that field's stored value (accessed by `.value()`) is an integral one.
 When floating point value
-gets assigned using `.setScaled()` member function, then it's automatically multiplied by the scaling
+gets assigned using `.setScaled()` member function, then it's automatically divided by the scaling
 ratio and then cast to the storage integral type which drops the remaining fraction part if such exists.

 Also note that the scaling fraction is a meta-information of the protocol definition and it does